kir-dev/cmsch/frontend/README.md

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.
+However, we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

 ## Learn More